CECT Dorso-Lumbar Spine

 This procedure takes around 30-45 minutes.
 Before the procedure, you will be asked to remove your jewelry or any metallic items from your body.
 You will also have to inform your doctor if you are pregnant or diabetic.

-Why is CECT Dorso-Lumbar Spine done?
+What is CECT Dorso-Lumbar Spine used for?

 - • To detect the cause of any unexplained back pain • To detect any fractures, inflammations, or infections of the vertebral bones not visible on a simple X-ray • To detect and diagnose the presence of herniated disk, which is the commonest cause of persisting back pain • To detect malformations or genetic defects during spinal development in children • To direct intervention procedures like fine needle biopsy • To detect any infection, injury or inflammation of the soft tissues like muscle, and ligaments of the spine • To diagnose any suspected infection, osteoporosis, deformities or abnormal growth of the bones and arthritis (inflammation of the joints)